-Your Company redeemed 1,49,04,772 Preference Shares (9% Non-Convertible Redeemable Cumulative Preference shares) of ₹ 10/each at par aggregating to ₹ 14,90,47,720 during the year, in two tranches out of accumulated profits of the Company and an equal amount was transferred to Capital Redemption Reserve.
+During the year, in the month of April, 2021, 74,52,387 outstanding preference shares (9% Non-Convertible Redeemable Cumulative Preference shares) of ₹ 10/- each at par aggregating to ₹ 7,45,23,870 were redeemed out of accumulated profits of the Company and an equal amount was transferred to Capital Redemption Reserve.
+As at the end of the financial year the issued and paid-up preference share capital of the Company was nil.